crypto101/book/stream-ciphers.rst

 .. figure:: ./Illustrations/ECB/ecb-matrix.svg

-   Plaintext image with ciphertext images under idealized encryption and ECB mode encryption with various block sizes.
+   Plaintext image with ciphertext images under idealized encryption and :term:`ECB mode` encryption with various block sizes.
    Information about the macro-structure of the image clearly leaks.
    This becomes less apparent as block sizes increase, but only at block sizes far larger than typical block ciphers.
 Only the first